iam4x/isomorphic-flux-boilerplate/README.md

 Lang files and Intl polyfill are compiled into webpack chunks, for lazy-loading depending the locale of the user.

 If user changes locale, it is saved into a cookie `_lang` and used by the server to know the locale of rendering.
-It there's no `_lang` cookie, server will rely on `Accept-Language` request header.
+If there's no `_lang` cookie, server will rely on `Accept-Language` request header.
 Server will set `<html lang='x'>` on rendering.

-Thank's to [gpbl/react-locale-hot-switch](https://github.com/gpbl/react-locale-hot-switch) for the implementation!
+Thank's to [gpbl/react-locale-hot-switch](https://github.com/gpbl/react-locale-hot-switch) for the implementation example!

 ## Async data-fetching